 She was holding her purse in front of her and shifting anxiously on the spot, her cheeks dyed slightly read, and looking away from him.

-Although the woman knew that he would die today, she didn’t know how he would die or what would kill him, making it all the more exciting to her.
+Though she knew that he’d die today, she didn’t know how he would meet his end, making her all the more excited.

 Then, she saw it.

 The disgusting looking man with a large blade under his coat, breathing heavily, with his veins popping out of his neck.

 He saw the front door and checked the handle; it opened for him and he slowly crept in, silently shutting it behind him.